 Do you want a drone to be delivering your package

-Amazon’s going to find all this stuff out.
-Maybe it is just a lot of hype, but it feels like they continue to push for making this a thing, and perhaps it does work better in rural areas.
+Amazon’s gonna find all this stuff out maybe it is just a lot of hype but it feels like they continue to push for making this a thing and maybe it does work better in rural areas.

 What does that mean for drone hobbyists